laristra/flecsale/apps/catalyst_adaptor/readme.txt

 	  	4. Choose the new entry and click "Connect"
 	  			That should connect you to the remote paraview server

+	  Server:
+		1. Login to Darwin and request an allocation
+		2. Load the required libraries and path as follows: source /projects/groups/vizproject/flecsale_vis/moduleLoad.sh

+		3. Start paraview on that node in reverse connection mode: mpirun -np X /projects/groups/vizproject/flecsale_vis/paraview/ParaView-v5.2.0/build/bin/pvserver -rc --client-host=host-name --server-port=8000

+			e.g.
+			mpirun -np 20 /projects/groups/vizproject/flecsale_vis/paraview/ParaView-v5.2.0/build/bin/pvserver -rc --client-host=pn1714908.lanl.gov --server-port=8000

+		Note: Paraview on the client should be started before on the server!

-	  	5. Now, on your local computer, follow the steps in I.2 to run catalyst
+		In another terminal window, Connect to the same node where Paraview was started and launch a flescale app with the paraview catalyst script and, on your local computer, follow the steps in I.2 to run catalyst.